75lb/veelo/README.md

 --------------------------
 If you are fimilar with Handbrake, and/or want more control over the encoder settings, run this command to view the [full range of Handbrake options](https://trac.handbrake.fr/wiki/CLIGuide):

-    $ handbraker --hbhelp
+    $ veelo --hbhelp

 When specified, these options are passed directly to the underlying Handbrake encoder.
 The following options set a [constant quality](https://trac.handbrake.fr/wiki/ConstantQuality) of 25 with 64kb/s, mono audio:

-    $ handbraker --quality 25 --ab 64 --mixdown mono video.mov
+    $ veelo --quality 25 --ab 64 --mixdown mono video.mov

 <span id="usage-ext"></span>
 Set Output File Extension
 -------------------------
-By default, handbraker will output media in a MP4 container using the ".m4v" file extension (plays well with all media players, particularly iTunes/Quicktime).
+By default, veelo will output media in a MP4 container using the ".m4v" file extension (plays well with all media players, particularly iTunes/Quicktime).
 If you prefer to output the MKV container format, use `--ext mkv`.

 <span id="usage-archive"></span>
 Archive your originals
 ----------------------
-Handbraker does not delete or modify your original files, it leaves them where they are.
+Veelo does not delete or modify your original files, it leaves them where they are.
 After processing, if you would like the original files moved into a directory convenient for archiving or discarding set the `--archive` flag.
 For example, the following files:

 <pre><code>.
 ├── rain.mov